kishanthakur/href-social/README.md

 ## Usage

 1. Upon visiting the website, you will be prompted with a form to create your personalized link page.
-2. Input your desired username, profile picture URL, and social media links using the provided input fields.
+2. Input your desired username, profile picture URL, and social media links using the provided input fields and react-hook-form for efficient form handling.
 3. Click on the "Add Link" button to include additional links as needed.
 4. To edit or remove a link, hover over the link card and click on the corresponding buttons.
-5. Once you are satisfied with your page, click the "Submit" button, a dialog box will popup and will ask you to enter security question in case you forget your security, on submit the user will get their unique security which they can save.
+5. Once you are satisfied with your page, click the "Submit" button.
+A dialog box will pop up and ask you to enter a security question in case you forget your security code.
+On submission, you will receive a unique security code to save.
 6. Your link page will be generated with a custom URL, which you can copy and share with others.
 7. To edit your profile, navigate to the generated URL and provide the security key associated with your page.
 This ensures only you can make changes to your profile.